psemdel/py-trading-bot/README.md

 # Get started
 For installation see [installation guide](https://github.com/psemdel/py-trading-bot/blob/main/docs/installation_guide.md), alternatively you can start the bot in Docker, see the [guide](https://github.com/psemdel/py-trading-bot/blob/main/docs/docker_readme.md).

+# Branches
+The main branches contain many strategies that can be used right away.
+However, the amount of code can make it difficult to understand how the bot works.
+For this reason a branch "minimum" is available.
+It contains only the minimum infrastructure to make run the code with usual functionalities, the strategy implementation is then left to you.

 # To do
 Using USE_IB_FOR_DATA and PERFORM_ORDER on True is still in beta phase.
 Generally the bot is in beta.
 For USE_IB_FOR_DATA, please note that you need the permission for all actions that you need to retrieve.
 One missing permission lead to the failure of the process.